 In December 2021, our Board approved an aggregate of \$3.15 billion for future repurchases of our common stock with no fixed expiration date that became effective January 1, 2022.
 The approval of our Board for stock repurchases does not obligate us to acquire any particular amount of our common stock.
 In addition, our Board may increase or decrease the amount available for repurchases from time to time.
-We did not have any share repurchases during the three six months ended March 31, 2024 June 30, 2024 or 2023.
+We did not have any share repurchases during the six months ended June 30, 2024 or 2023.
 Shares repurchased are held in treasury stock.

-In December 2021, we entered into a Rule 10b5-1 trading plan that became effective in February 2022.
+In December 2021, we entered into a Rule 10b5-1trading plan that became effective in February 2022.
 In connection with our acquisition of Black Knight, on May 4, 2022, we terminated our Rule 10b5-1 trading plan and suspended share repurchases.
-The remaining balance of Board approved funds for future repurchases as of March 31, 2024 June 30, 2024 was \$2.5 billion.
+Therefore, we did not have any share repurchases during the nine months ended September 30, 2024 or 2023.
+The remaining balance of Board approved funds for future repurchases as of June 30, 2024 September 30, 2024 was \$2.5 billion.

-From time to time, we enter into Rule 10b5-1 trading plans, as authorized by our Board, to govern some or all of the repurchases of our shares of common stock.
+We may begin or discontinue stock repurchases at any time and may enter into, amend or terminate a Rule 10b5-1 trading plan at any time, subject to applicable rules.
+From time to time, we have entered, and in the future may enter, into Rule 10b5-1 trading plans, as authorized by our Board, to govern some or all of the repurchases of our shares of common stock.
 We may discontinue stock repurchases at any time and may amend or terminate a Rule 10b5-1 trading plan at any time, subject to applicable rules.
 We expect funding for any stock repurchases to come from our operating cash flow or borrowings under our Commercial Paper Program or our debt facilities.
 The timing and extent of future repurchases that are not made pursuant to a Rule 10b5-1 trading plan will be at our discretion and will depend upon many conditions.
 In making a determination regarding any stock repurchases, management considers multiple factors, including overall stock market conditions, our common stock price performance, the remaining amount authorized for repurchases by our Board, the potential impact of a stock repurchase program on our corporate debt ratings, our expected free cash flow and working capital needs, our current and future planned strategic growth initiatives, and other potential uses of our cash and capital resources.

-During the three months ended March 31, 2024 June 30, 2024, we paid a quarterly dividend of \$0.45 per share of our common stock for an aggregate payout of \$258 million, \$261 million, which includes the payment of dividend equivalents on unvested employee restricted stock units.
+During the three months ended June 30, 2024 September 30, 2024, we paid a quarterly dividend of \$0.45 per share of our common stock for an aggregate payout of \$261 million, which includes the payment of dividend equivalents on unvested employee restricted stock units.